DAOS¶

 Known issues and workarounds¶

-- Fix provided in DAOS-17499 - Current workaround is to set D_IL_COMPATIBLE=1
+There is a known Python issue with pil4dfs. - Fix provided in DAOS-17499 - Current workaround is to set the D_IL_COMPATIBLE=1 environment variable. - You can skip pil4dfs for now if that happens.

-There is a DFS disconnect clean up issue.
+There is a DFS disconnect/cleanup issue.
 This should be fixed in the next release.

 04/02-11:03:16.60 x4319c0s0b0n0 DAOS[53174/53174/0] external ERR # [1092097.708457] mercury->ctx [error] /builddir/build/BUILD/mercury-2.4.0/src/na/na_ofi.c:5400 na_ofi_eq_open() fi_cq_open failed, rc: -17 (File exists)